anagha-google/s8s-spark-mlops-lab/05-lab-guide/Services-Created.md

 # About

-The following are the services that get provisioned in your environment.
+The following are the services that get provisioned, and the code and configuration that gets uploaded into your environment.
+The screenshots present a view of the author's environment, yours should be identical.

 [1.
 IAM](Services-Created.md#1-iam) <br>
 [2.
 Networking](Services-Created.md#2-networking) <br>